happyguyrj/design-pattern/README.md

 Defines the skeleton of an algorithm in the superclass and lets subclass override specific setups of algorithm without changing its structure

 ### Visitor pattern
-Lets you separate algorithms from the objects on which they operate
+- Lets you separate algorithms from the objects on which they operate
+- Defines a new operation to a class without change